Coin Flip

 • "In a coin flip scenario, he had as much chance of winning as losing."

-Poker Coin Flip FAQs
+Poker Coin Flip FAQ

-Can I avoid coin flip situations in poker?
+Can I avoid coin-flip situations in poker?

 How can I maximize my chances of winning a coin flip?